-In addition to meeting acceptable academic standards, the faculty evaluates all students on the basis of certain personal characteristics and professional behavior that have been deemed essential to becoming effective counseling and therapy professionals.
+In addition to meeting acceptable academic standards, the faculty evaluates all students based on certain personal characteristics and professional behavior deemed essential to becoming effective counseling and therapy professionals.
 Students are expected to be mature, motivated for graduate studies, and invested in the welfare of others.

-Research has shown that effective counselors and therapists possess characteristics that include: openness, flexibility, cooperation, a positive attitude, willingness to use and accept feedback, awareness on one's impact on other, ability to deal with conflict, ability to accept personal responsibility, and ability to express feelings effectively and appropriately.
+Research has shown that effective counselors and therapists possess characteristics that include openness, flexibility, cooperation, a positive attitude, willingness to use and accept feedback, awareness on one's impact on other, ability to deal with conflict, ability to accept personal responsibility, and ability to express feelings effectively and appropriately.
 Additionally, the student must adhere to standards of ethical conduct and recognize and appreciate the worth of all people regardless of individual differences.

 Counselor-in-Training Skills and Competencies Checklist: Faculty will complete an assessment instrument known as the "Counselor-in-Training Skills and Competencies Checklist" (C3).
-Because CNSL 501 (Theories and Techniques in Counseling) and CNSL 504 (Professional Studies in Counseling) are two courses that typically involve a good deal of self-exploration and afford opportunities for student self-disclosure, the C3 will be completed on all enrolled students.
+Because CNSL 501 (Theories and Techniques in Counseling), CNSL 500 (Group Dynamics) and CNSL 525 (Multi-Cultural Counseling) are three courses that typically involve a good deal of self-exploration and afford opportunities for student self-disclosure, the C3 will be completed on all enrolled students.
 Because the C3 evaluates attitudes, attributes, professional functioning and behavior, and competencies, it is used to help ensure that no student has personal or professional functioning problems significant enough to limit their effectiveness as a counselor-in-training training and as a future professional counselor.
 In addition to these academic courses, Part II and Part III of the evaluation form will be completed by instructors of CNSL 525 (Multicultural Counseling), and as needed by any instructor in any course while enrolled in the program (including field placement courses).